Let's Go TO Iran!

 The performance begins when one of the performers uses a green piece of chalk to draw an outline of Iran around the Haft Seen (a ritualistic table setting used to celebrate the new year).
 During the performance the public is invited to learn about Iran while the performers pose as travel agents or vendors at an expo.
 Their goal is to encourage people to travel to Iran because the value of the rial is outrageously depreciated.
 The performers use visual aids and gestures to discuss the Iranian economy without directly talking about sanctions.
 On one side of the placard the audience sees a landmark of cultural heritage, a pre-Islamic symbol rooted in the Zoroastrian tradition, or cultural object.
 On the other side, the audience sees images of the Iranian rial and its exchange rate compared to the Korean won and the United States dollar.
 Staging the performance at a location marked by politics, but also near a marketplace, engages people in a polemic about sanctions, economic trends, and cultural agency to ask questions surrounding social process and power.

-Afterwards the performers engage the audience in a conversation directly addressing sanctions.
-The audience is directed to websites where they can read more about the topic and/or sign petitions.
+Afterward the performers engage the audience in a conversation directly addressing sanctions.
+The audience members are directed to websites where they can read more about the topic and sign a petition to end sanctions.
 The first installment of Let’s Go to Iran! was staged at Gwanghwamun Square next to the U.S. embassy in Seoul, South Korea in March 2012.